nodejs/node/doc/api/modules.md

 * `request` {string} The module path to resolve.
 * `options` {Object}
   * `paths` {string[]} Paths to resolve module location from.
-If present, these paths are used instead of the default resolution paths.
+If present, these paths are used instead of the default resolution paths, with the exception of [GLOBAL_FOLDERS][] like `$HOME/.node_modules`, which are always included.
 Note that each of these paths is used as a starting point for the module resolution algorithm, meaning that the `node_modules` hierarchy is checked from this location.
 * Returns: {string}

 Use the internal `require()` machinery to look up the location of a module,